hrittikhere/feedposter/README.md

 # feedposter

 An Automation Engine to look into RSS Feeds and post them to Twitter!
+Runs on GitHub Actions without any database 🎯